San Miguel de Allende: Arts, music and literature

-Billy Collins's poem "The Symphony Orchestra of San Miguel de Allende" in his collection Whale Day describes the city's inspirational ambiance whosr "church bells, roosters, doves and barking dogs" predate the brass, strings and woodwinds of that comprise the more typical instruments of the modern orchestra.
+Billy Collins's poem "The Symphony Orchestra of San Miguel de Allende", in his collection Whale Day, describes the city's inspirational ambience whose "church bells, roosters, doves and barking dogs" predate the brass, strings and woodwinds of that comprise the more typical instruments of the modern orchestra.
 Other writers who have lived or spent time here include W.D.
 Snodgrass, Beverly Donofrio, Sandra Gulland, Tony Cohan, Joe Persico, Gary Jennings, Vance Packard, Lynette Seator, Richard Gabrio and Dianna Hutts.
 Some have written books about the town, such as Elisa Bernick who wrote The Family Sabbatical Handbook: The Budget Guide To Living Abroad With Your Family and Rue who wrote "My Favorite Second Chance" (Book 2 of The Lake Effect Series).
 Another writing event is Poetry Week, which began in 1997.
 Barbara Faith, a well-known author of romance books lived in San Miguel with her husband Alfonso Covarrubias.

-The biggest writers' conference in Latin America takes place in San Miguel annually, SMWC is celebrating its 14th anniversary in 2018.
+The biggest writers' conference in Latin America takes place in San Miguel annually.

 The San Miguel Poetry Week was founded in 1997 by Jennifer Clement and Barbara Sibley and takes place in early January.
 Leading poets from Mexico, the US and UK meet for poetry workshops and readings.

 Film

 San Miguel began hosting film and television production in the 1940s.
 Columbia Pictures produced the first Hollywood film to feature the town, filming The Brave Bulls in 1950.
-Disney set The Littlest Outlaw in San Miguel, and MGM filmed scenes for two westerns, Guns for San Sebastian and Hour of the Gun.
+Disney set The Littlest Outlaw in San Miguel and MGM filmed scenes for two westerns, Guns for San Sebastian and Hour of the Gun.
 Mexican productions included the telenovela Los caudillos and Jose Mojica's Yo pescador.
 In addition to Mojica, Cantinflas and Anthony Quinn established residences in San Miguel.